 Phishing is one of the most common methods of data leakage.
 Among the digital threats, phishing attacks play almost no key role.
-The number of phishing attacks is growing significantly and is a big threat to large organizations all over the world.
-Therefore, most companies and organizations should know what phishing looks like, how it is carried out by hackers, and what subtypes to divide.
+The number of phishing attacks is growing significantly and is a big threat to large organizations worldwide.
+Therefore, most companies and organizations should know what phishing looks like, how hackers carry it out, and what subtypes to divide.
 So we will consider the most common types of phishing.
-And also consider a few tips on how to protect yourself from this.
+And also, consider a few tips on how to protect yourself from this.

 Credit Card Phishing Scams

 - Avoid Serious Consequences: The consequences of stealing your credit information can be different.
-For example, the fraudster will then be able to use funds from the stolen card, can also calculate your other personal data with this card, write credits in your name, and do all kinds of damage.
-Following the list of consequences listed above, make the right conclusions and be less careless online.
+For example, the fraudster will then be able to use funds from the stolen card, calculate your other personal data with this card, writing credits in your name, and do all kinds of damage.
+Following the consequences listed above, make the right conclusions and be less careless online.

 Bank Phishing Scams

-Many users of the banking system come across this subtype of phishing.
-Since each cardholder for payment has his account, which is accompanied by a password and login, the risk of losing it is high enough.
-Because intruders are aimed at hacking such accounts to compromise the user and steal all his financial data.
+Many banking system users come across this phishing subtype.
+Since each cardholder for payment has his account accompanied by a password and login, the risk of losing it is high enough.
+Because intruders aim to hack such accounts to compromise the user and steal all his financial data.
 And then it all depends on how the fraudster wants to use them.
-Either for sale to outsiders or for their gain, this is in any case a serious problem.
+Either for sale to outsiders or their gain, this is a serious problem.

 📌 Related Content: How to create a strong password and avoid password-related threats